day8/re-frame/docs/Testing.md

 (deftest some-test
   (with-redefs [re-frame/subscribe (subscription-stub)]
-    (testing "some rendering"
-      ..... somehow call or render the component and check the output)))
+    (testing "some some view which does a subscribe" ..... call the view function and the hiccup output)))
 ```

 For more integration level testing, you can use `with-mounted-component`